DataShades/ckanext-files/README.md

 By default, Redis driver puts the content under the key `<PREFIX><FILENAME>`.
 Pay attention to `FILENAME`.
-It's the value available as `storage_data.filename` in the API response(i.e, `2f51aeff-96a5-4d79-8973-7867527d7f2e` in our case), not the name of the real file you just uploaded.
+It's the value available as `location` in the API response(i.e, `2f51aeff-96a5-4d79-8973-7867527d7f2e` in our case), not the name of the real file you just uploaded.

-`PREFIX` can be configured, but we skipped this step and got the default value: `ckanext:files:default:file_content:`.
+`PREFIX` can be configured, but we skipped this step and got the default value:
+`ckanext:files:default:file_content:`.
 So the final Redis key of our file is `ckanext:files:default:file_content:2f51aeff-96a5-4d79-8973-7867527d7f2e`

 ```sh
 redis-cli